For how to translate, check our Lingua Translators Guide.

 Every year and a half or so, Global Voices holds a summit in a different location to bring as many Global Voices contributors together as possible.
 In the past, we've been able to invite some our most active volunteers to travel to these summits at no cost.
 We will always strive to bring as many people as possible.

-At other times, Global Voices authors and editors who live in the same cities or regions have organized their own smaller meetings.
+At other times, Global Voices contributors who live in the same cities or regions have organized their own smaller meetings.
 Feel free to reach out to fellow GVers who are in your area.
 You could also be invited to blogger events or conferences where you meet other Global Voices contributors.